 Louisiana Car Accident Lawyers

-When the Unthinkable Happens, Call Our Louisiana Injury Lawyers
+When the Unthinkable Happens, Call Our Louisiana Injury Team

-At Clayton, Frugé & Ward, our Louisiana car accident lawyers seek to hold those accountable whose negligence causes harm to others.
+At Clayton, Frugé & Ward, our Louisiana car accident lawyers fight for justice on behalf of injured victims and the surviving families of fatal accidents.
 We believe no one should be forced to suffer for the rest of their lives due to another person's negligence.

 If you have been injured or a loved one has been killed, call our Louisiana car accident attorneys at (225) 209-9943 for a free consultation.

-In Louisiana, car accident laws are designed to protect individuals and ensure they receive fair compensation for damages.
-Louisiana follows a “fault” system, meaning the party responsible for the accident is liable for damages.
+In Louisiana, car accident laws are designed to protect injured individuals and help them pursue fair compensation for damages.
+Louisiana follows a “fault” system, meaning the party responsible for the accident is generally liable for damages.
 Victims of car accidents can seek compensation through insurance claims or by pursuing a personal injury lawsuit

 Dealing with the Insurance Company: How a Car Accident Lawyer Can Help

-At Clayton, Frugé & Ward, we handle all communication with the insurance company so that you don't have to.
-Our approach involves aggressively pursuing the full compensation clients deserve, whether through negotiations or legal action.
+At Clayton, Frugé & Ward, we handle all communication with the insurance company so that you do not have to.
+Our approach involves pursuing the full compensation clients deserve, whether through negotiations or legal action.
 We lift the burdens of documentation, filing, and negotiation off our clients' shoulders, allowing them to focus on recovery.

 Louisiana Car Accident FAQ